 This post is part of Accel’s Secrets to Scaling series.
-Since we opened our doors in Europe in 2000, we’ve seen the continent become a vibrant ecosystem of talented entrepreneurs, inspired by the success of their peers, and the creation of category-defining global winners.
-But the opportunity for global entrepreneurship from Europe is just getting started.
+The opportunity for global entrepreneurship from Europe is just getting started.
 In Secrets to Scaling, leaders from across our portfolio will share their learnings and advice on team building, leadership, scaling internationally, and more, with the next generation of entrepreneurs building Europe’s rising stars.

-Trade Republic is transforming personal financial management across Europe and, since we joined the company on its journey in April 2020, its mission to set up millions of Europeans for wealth creation with secure, easy, and free access to capital markets has rapidly gathered pace.
-In just two years, Trade Republic has reached more than one million customers in Germany, France and Austria, becoming Europe’s largest NeoBroker.
+Trade Republic is transforming personal financial management across Europe, with a vision to help set up millions of Europeans for wealth creation through secure, easy, and free access to capital markets.
+We joined their journey in 2020 and in just two years, Trade Republic reached more than one million customers in Germany, France and Austria, becoming Europe’s largest NeoBroker.

-This momentum has culminated in the company’s $900M Series C round announced today.
+This momentum has culminated in the company’s $900M Series C round, announced today.
 The new valuation of over $5bn makes Trade Republic one of the highest valued private fintechs in Europe and is a huge milestone for the team.
-Congratulations and we’re looking forward to the next stage of Trade Republic’s journey!

-Earlier this year, I sat down (virtually) with Trade Republic co-founder Christian Hecker to get his advice for people setting out on the entrepreneurial journey.
-Now seems like a good time to share his tips for other founders!
-Read on to hear what Christian had to say on the importance of listening, over-communicating, and direct involvement in hiring when it comes to creating a successful business…
+I sat down (virtually) with Trade Republic co-founder Christian Hecker to get his advice for other founders setting out on the entrepreneurial journey. \Read on to hear what he had to say on the importance of listening, over-communicating, and direct involvement in hiring when it comes to creating a successful business…